thirtyninetythree/fikira/README.md

-# fikira
+# fikira flashcards
 A flutter flashcards app that swipe on cards like tinder!

 Spaced repetition is proven to be better for recall than other methods.